TanTamBao-Lam/AdvCSSTypography/README.md

 You may either link these fonts in a single <link> tag, or three separate <link> tags.

 5. You can now use the newly added fonts from Google Fonts within our project.
-Moving down the page again, set the font-family and property as recommended:
+Moving down the page again, set the `font-family` and property as recommended:

-Set the typeface of the h2 tag in the banner section to "Work Sans" Set the typeface of the h1 tag in the banner section to "Abril Fatface" Set the typeface of the journal section to Work Sans Set the typeface of the photo caption to Merriweather
+* Set the typeface of the `h2` tag in the `banner` section to _"Work Sans"_
+* Set the typeface of the `h1` tag in the `banner` section to _"Abril Fatface"_

-Stuck?
-Get a hint
-6.
+* Set the typeface of the journal section to _Work Sans_
+* Set the typeface of the photo caption to _Merriweather_

-The page looks great, but you also have to account for users who may not be able to access the Google Fonts.
+6. The page looks great, but you also have to account for users who may not be able to access the Google Fonts.
 Find them several fallback fonts to use in case they are restricted from accessing fonts from a third party:

 Set the fallback fonts as follows:

-h2 tag in the banner section: "Arial" and sans-serif h1 tag in the banner section: sans-serif
+* h2 tag in the banner section: "Arial" and sans-serif
+* h1 tag in the banner section: sans-serif
-The journal section: serif
+* The journal section: serif
-The photo caption: serif
+* The photo caption: serif

 Stuck?
 Get a hint
 7.